 1. Install a Traditional Bookshelf

-A bookshelf is one of the best ways to organize your books, your entire home library for that sake.
+A bookshelf is one of the best ways to organize the books in your home library.
 Its many shelves give a proper order to different categories and genres.
 You can cluster travel and adventure books in the center while devoting lower racks for your kid’s books.

 Apart from its practicality and ability to organize most of your books in one place, a bookshelf radiates a bit of your personality.
 Its color and shape are the first things to unveil its owner’s taste.
 In a bright, sunny room, dark shades of the bookshelves balance the ambiance.
 In a home library that can use extra light, like ours, white and beige bookcases are preferable.

-Finally, spice up the empty spaces between your books with potted flowers, memorable souvenirs, and pictures.
-This corner no matter how big or small it is will be your favorite and will inspire you to grab a book every now and then.
+Finally, spice up the empty spaces between the books with indoor plants, memorable souvenirs, and pictures.
+This corner no matter how big or small it is will be your favorite and inspire you to grab a book every now and then.

 2. Use Vertical Spaces with Floating Shelves

-But when the old cupboard served long enough and got deteriorated beyond repair, I “organized” my books on the floor and put Dylan’s paperbacks on a kid’s chair.
-It was supposed to be a temporary arrangement until I could find a proper bookshelf for that little corner of ours.
+But when the old cupboard served long enough and got deteriorated beyond repair, I “reorganized” my books on the floor and put Dylan’s paperbacks on a kid’s chair.
+It was supposed to be a temporary arrangement until I could find a proper bookshelf.

-One day looking at that book mess, I started pondering if we could install a pair of floating shelves to organize Dylan’s tiny home library.
+One day looking at that “mess” on the floor, I started pondering if we could install a pair of floating shelves.
 My brother happened to have a few that he had never used.
 Dylan and I went to work.
-We made sure to position each of the floating bookshelves low enough so that the boy could reach them.
+We made sure to position each of the floating bookshelves low enough so that the boy could easily reach them.

 TIP: If you think about organizing your own books this way, hang at least one of the floating bookshelves in a corner so the opposite wall provides support for those volumes that need to stand.
 A shelf with no support on both side can host paperbacks that you want to display in horizontal position.